pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigrationGuides/MigrationTo1.11.md

 ## Overview

 The Composable Architecture is under constant development, and we are always looking for ways to simplify the library, and make it more powerful.
-This version of the library introduced 1 new API and deprecated 1 API.
+This version of the library introduced 2 new APIs and deprecated 1 API.

 > Important: Before following this migration guide be sure you have fully migrated to the newest
 > tools of version 1.10.
 See <doc:MigrationGuides> for more information.